 Beans, rice, spice, brightly coloured veggies – this simple recipe for veggie burrito bowls has it all.
 It’s quick and satisfying, perfect for a weeknight, is great for meal prep and can be tweaked to your heart’s content based on the leftovers you have in the fridge.
-You can use the filling to make this veggie burrito bowl/taco salad, but it makes a great wrap, dip or nacho topping as well.
+You can use the filling to make this veggie burrito bowl or a taco salad, but it makes a great wrap, dip or nacho topping as well.
 Or go simple and have it straight up as beans n’ rice.
 You can even leave out the rice entirely or swap in cauliflower rice to make this a grain-free meal.
 Freeze any leftovers for an even quicker weeknight meal later on.
 And if you’re not familiar with cooking your own beans and grains, this Guide to Cooking Beans and Grains will turn you into a pro.

 - 2 Tbsp coconut oil

 - 1 orange and 1 yellow bell pepper, diced

 - 1 jalapeño, seeded and minced

 - 1/2 tsp sea salt (smoked is nice) + more to taste

 - 1/4 tsp chipotle powder (or more if you like it spicy)

 - 2 cups cooked beans